8 people found this helpful

-Whether it’s a painted wall, shiny floor or your favourite piece of furniture, knowing how to remove a pen stain is a useful trick to master – though hopefully you won’t have to use your pen stain removal knowledge too often.
-In this handy guide we’ll show you how to get rid of those nasty blemishes, including how to get rid of pen marks on wood, walls and floors.
+In this handy guide we’ll show you how to get rid of those nasty blemishes, including how to get rid of pen marks on wood, walls and floors, and remove ballpoint pen stain smudges from plastic.
 Read on to remove ink stain marks with ease.

 1. Removing pen stain marks from wooden furniture

-Whether it’s a mark on your dining table, the arm of your favourite armchair or your desk, knowing how to remove ink stain marks from wood will help you get rid of the blemish.
+Whether it’s a crossword that’s gone out of control on the table, or a ballpoint pen cracking and spurting ink all over an armchair, knowing how to remove ink stain marks from wood will help you get rid of the inky marks.

-The quicker you jump into action the better.
-Blot up any excess ink with some kitchen paper.
+Once you’ve got all the ink off your hand (If you managed to avoid this – well done), blot up any excess ink with some kitchen paper.
 To lift the rest of the stain, soak a new piece of kitchen paper in hot water and leave it over the ink mark.
 Let it soak in before using another piece to dry.

 - Use warm water and detergent, wiping on the soapy solution with a piece of kitchen paper.